YiTingTsou/wave-data-toolbox/docs/usage.md

 # Usage Guide

-This page explains common workflows and advanced options for the coding toolbox to access the CAWCR Wave Hindcast data and related utilities.
+This guide shows typical workflows and runnable examples for the toolbox.

+For complete argument definitions, defaults, and output fields, see **[parameters.md](parameters.md)**.

 ## Overview